ds2-lab/NotebookOS/docs/README.md

 ## Clients

-Similar to conventional Jupyter environments, clients interact with the platform by transmitting notebook operations via HTTP or WebSocket messages to the platform’s Jupyter Server (Step 1 in Figure 3).
+Similar to conventional Jupyter environments, clients interact with the platform by transmitting notebook operations via HTTP or WebSocket messages to the platform’s Jupyter Server (Step 1 in the architecture diagram).

 ## Jupyter Server